napratin/lumos/README.md

     ```bash
     $ git clone git@github.com:napratin/lumos.git
     ```

-2. Run:
+2. Install:

     ```bash
-    $ cd lumos/
-    $ python lumos/tools/camview.py
+    $ [sudo] python setup.py develop
     ```

+    Note: This installs lumos in [development mode](https://pythonhosted.org/setuptools/setuptools.html#develop-deploy-the-project-source-in-development-mode), which means lumos modules are exposed directly from the directory you cloned it in.
+You can then `git pull` to update your local copy, and/or make changes yourself.
+You can also use `[sudo] python setup.py install` for a typical installation (recommended: [Python virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/)).

-3. Develop:
+3. Run:

     ```bash
-    $ python setup.py develop
+    $ python -m lumos.tools.camview
     ```

-    This installs lumos in [development mode](https://pythonhosted.org/setuptools/setuptools.html#develop-deploy-the-project-source-in-development-mode), which means lumos modules are exposed directly from the directory you cloned it in.
-You can then `git pull` to update your local copy, and/or make changes yourself.
-You can also use `[sudo] python setup.py install` for a typical installation.

-    Note: You may need `sudo python setup.py develop` or might want to use a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/), depending on your system.

-    Sample python script:
+4. Develop:

     ```python
     """A sample lumos application."""